30Siddharth/30Siddharth.academicpages.github.io/_pages/cv.md

 Research Interests
 ===
-Autonomous Systems, Mobile Robots, Path Planning, Motion Planning, Navigation, 3D Reconstruction\
+Autonomous Systems, Mobile Robots, Reinforcement Learning, Path Planning, Motion Planning, Navigation, 3D Reconstruction\

-As robots make their way into our daily lives, one of the primary goals is to make them more independent.
-An essential aspect of this problem is to devise reliable methods combining cognitive decision-making with dynamical systems.
-My research lies at the confluence of dynamical system planning and modeling information gained from machine vision.
-Specifically, I am interested in developing novel sensing abstractions and studying how to leverage the gained information to improve the physical interaction between robots and their surroundings.
-I wish to study the comparisons between integrating implicit understanding and explicit modeling (probabilistic/deterministic) into the planning stage of dynamic tasks while trying to quantify the feasibility of the tasks.
-Examples of such problems are but are not limited to, robotic grasping, heterogeneous material manipulation, texture-aware gripping, and mobile manipulation.
-I will use my research to make robots more reliable, achieving their assigned task safely with little or no supervision while being *mindful* of their surroundings, especially the humans.
+My research focuses on developing solutions for robotic problems which can be implemented in real-life environments.
+The emphasis of my research is to reduce computation for long horizon planning tasks by leveraging human demonstrations, diffusion models and hierarchical learning.

 Education
 ======
-* Ph.D in Mechanical and Aerospace Engineering, University of Virginia
+* Ph.D in Mechanical and Aerospace Engineering, University of Virginia, 2021-Ongoing
-* M.S.E. in Mechanical Engineering and Applied Mechanics, University of Pennsylvania, 2020
+* M.S.E. in Mechanical Engineering and Applied Mechanics, University of Pennsylvania, 2018-2020
-* B.E. in Manufacturing Process and Automation Engineering, NSIT, Delhi University, 2018
+* B.E. in Manufacturing Process and Automation Engineering, NSIT, Delhi University, 2014-2018

 Work experience
 ======